worldemar/investment-portfolio-optimizer/README.md

 - Save market data into [asset_returns.csv](asset_returns.csv) file.
 Each row is one rebalancing period, each column is revenue from corresponding asset.
 Look at example file for details.
 - Open [asset_colors.py](asset_colors.py) and edit asset colors to your taste.
 - Run `optimizer.py` with parameters:
   - `--precision=10` - Precision is specified in percent.
-Asset allocation will be stepped according to this value.
+Asset allocation will be stepped according to this value, i.e. each asset will be allocated by multiple of 10%.
   - `--hull=3` - Use ConvexHull algorithm to select only edge-case portfolios.
 This considerably speeds up plotting.
      In most cases these portfolios are most interesting anyway.
-This settings is 0 by default.
+This settings is 1 by default, which is fastest, but does not plot too deep into portfolio cloud.
-     Note that in this case ALL portfolios will be drawn on SVG.
-Your browser might not be able to display it.

-Results of edge case portfolios will be displayed in terminal.

 Check SVG graphs in `result` folder for all portfolios performances.